Luiscarvalhoo/Luiscarvalhoo/README.md

 ##

-🧠 *"A jornada de mil milhas começa com um único passo." – Lao Tsé*
+🧠 *"The journey of a thousand miles begins with a single step." – Lao Tsé*